Last Updated on November 21, 2020 by Oddmund Groette

 Once in awhile, I receive e-mails from readers wondering how they can get ideas to test.
 In order to find profitable strategies, you need to test a lot.
 Looking at my history I guess about 19 of 20 ideas are useless.
 Even worse, those 1 in 20 potential profitable ones, many turns out to be unprofitable in live trading!
 Knowing this I can say a lot of potential traders will lose patience/interest quite quickly.
 Trading is tedious work.
 However, I believe trading should be a little bit boring to make money.

 I test several strategies every day across ETFs and stocks.I have big limitations in my lack of programming skills so for the most part I test in Excel.
-However, doing it the old fashioned way I believe I find/spot patterns that is hard to see when programming and testing on thousands of stocks.
+However, doing it the old-fashioned way I believe I find/spot patterns that are hard to see when programming and testing on thousands of stocks.

-Anyway, here is my list of the important factors:
+Anyway, here is my list of important factors:

 - Experience.
 Nothing can substitute that.
 I test a lot more now than i used to, simply because I know more.
 Still, it’s becoming increasingly difficult.
 The markets are in my opinion getting more random and efficient.

 - Live trading.
 You have to trade to get ideas.
 Look at stocks.
 Pull up charts to get ideas.
-What happens after bigger than average volume?
-What happens in utility stocks afteer big moves in oil?
+What happens after a bigger than average volume?
+What happens in utility stocks after big moves in oil?

 - Think outside the box.
 You have to be creative.

 - Read blogs and search on the internet.
 But never trade anything unless you have tested it yourself.